mingzhaoyan/hostnet/README.md

 HostNet uses configuration files to centrally configure the parameters of the model.

- All configuration files are stored in the `/HostNet/train/config/` folder (you can also adjust it as needed), and the training will automatically read the folder.
+ All configuration files are stored in the `/HostNet/train/config/` folder (you can adjust it as needed), and the training will automatically read the folder.

 All profiles are trained sequentially.
-There are two example files in the current folder, which are used to test the two given example models respectively.
+Two example files in the current folder are used to test the two given example models, respectively.